Skip to Content

 I. Cut the chicken

 Cut the chicken into large chunks, bone in, and remove the skin.
-Bone-in chicken thighs and chicken drumsticks are the best, but you can use chicken breasts if you prefer boneless.
+Bone-in chicken thighs and drumsticks (chicken legs) are the best, but you can use chicken breasts if you prefer boneless.

 Marinating the chicken by removing the skin is much more effective than with the skin on.
-With this method, the marinade can penetrate even to the deepest part of the chicken thigh.
+The marinade can penetrate even the chicken thigh’s deepest part with this method.
 A delicious tandoori chicken should be flavorful with every bite, not just parts near the surface.
-Alternatively, lift the skin and make a few cuts at the thickest part of the flesh.
-Then, massage the marinade into the slit to ensure the flavor will penetrate down to the bone.
+Alternatively, lift the skin and cut at the thickest part of the flesh.
+Then, massage the marinade into the slit to ensure the flavor penetrates the bone.

-However, removing the skin means the heat from the oven will hit directly onto the meat.
+However, removing the skin means the oven’s heat will hit the meat directly.
 As a result, the meat will become dryer.
-While this is not an issue for thigh meat, it has a significant impact on breast meat.
+While this is not an issue for thigh meat, it significantly impacts breast meat.
 That is why we do not recommend using breast meat to prepare the best tandoori chicken.

 Besides removing the skin, make a few gashes at all the thick parts of the meat.
-The flavor of the marinade will be able to infuse into the meat better this way.
+The marinade’s flavor will be able to infuse into the meat better this way.

 For the same reason, you need to use your fingers to rub the marinade into the gashes and leave it for a few hours before roasting to achieve the best result.
 Then, if you have time, keep it in the refrigerator overnight and bake it the next day.